 A cap on charges was also introduced so that interest and fees on new loans, including those rolled over, cannot exceed 0.8% per day of the amount borrowed.

 A result of the new regulations and supervision by the FCA was that Wonga had to pay £2.6 million in compensation because they had chased struggling borrowers with fake legal letters.

 Short-term loan provider CFO Lending, which trades under various different names, has since paid more than £34 million to nearly 100,000 customers because the FCA found it had also acted unfairly.
 Almost all of that sum was used to write off existing debt for its customers, but some was in the form of a cash refund.

 Payday lenders now have to include risk warnings in their advertising, are not allowed to roll over loans more than twice and can only twice try and recoup money owed via a continuous (recurring) payment authority.

 Better Regulation and Monitoring

 So up until 2013 there was much to criticise in the short term loan market.
-However, fortunately for borrowers, payday loans and other short term lending are now well-regulated by the FCA.
+However, fortunately for borrowers, instant payday loans and other short term lending is now well-regulated by the FCA.
 Short term lenders have to follow the same advertising and marketing laws and regulations as all other personal finance providers and the industry’s advertising is now properly monitored.
 Adverts that are misleading can be banned but, in fact, the Advertising Standards Authority’s (ASA) own data indicate that short term loan advertising rarely breaches the law in this new age of regulation and control.